quabbit/quabbit.github.io/index.md

 * Nosology of mental disorders according to ICD-10 and DSM-V criteria
 * Psychotherapeutic (e.g., CBT, Mindfulness, Narrative, SFBT) and psychopharmacological interventions
 * Verbal and nonverbal interviewing techniques
-* Social determinants of health, anti-oppressive practice (AOP) and empowerment
+* Social determinants of health, anti-oppressive practice (AOP), and client empowerment
 * Psychometric standards and protocols, including for valid electronic data capture, entry, and coding
 * Critical evaluation of research methodologies
 * Data science